 If you have been using WordPress for a while, you would have definitely stumbled upon the Genesis Framework by StudioPress more than once.
 It is one of the most popular WordPress theme frameworks currently available and almost all the authority websites and pro bloggers are using them.
 But it doesn’t mean you should too.
 In this extensive review of Genesis Framework, I’ll tell you the reason why the Genesis Framework is very popular among WordPress enthusiasts.
-In fact, there are many businesses which serve Genesis Framework users only – like custom web development, custom themes, and plugins, etc. There was even a dedicated web hosting platform (Synthesis Managed WordPress Hosting) for Genesis users that was launched by StudioPress, the same company which developed the Genesis Framework.
-But sadly, it has now reached its end of life after WP Engine acquired StudioPress and Synthesis during June 2018.
+In fact, there are many businesses that serve Genesis Framework users only – like custom web development, custom themes, and plugins, etc. There was even a dedicated web hosting platform (Synthesis Managed WordPress Hosting) for Genesis users that was launched by StudioPress, the same company which developed the Genesis Framework.
+But sadly, it has now reached its end of life after WP Engine acquired StudioPress and Synthesis in June 2018.

 In this Genesis Framework review, you will see why many people choose Genesis over other theme frameworks even though it comes with a somewhat steep learning curve for some users.
 I’ll also make sure I cover everything you might want to know before making the purchase.